dougeby/IntuneDocs/InTuneDocs/deploy-use/introduction-to-device-compliance-policies-in-microsoft-intune.md

 ---
 # required metadata

-title: Device compliance policies | Microsoft Intune
+title: Device compliance policies | Microsoft Docs
 description: This topic explains what device compliance policies are and how they work.
 keywords:
 author: andredm7